StarRocks/starrocks/docs/table_design/table_types/aggregate_table.md

   - The sort key must be created on columns on which unique constraints are enforced.
 It must be composed of all the dimension columns whose names cannot be changed.

-- You can specify an aggregate function following the name of a column to define the column as a metric column.
-In most cases, metric columns hold data that needs to be aggregated and analyzed.

-- For information about the aggregate functions that are supported by the Aggregate table, see [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md).

-- When queries are run, sort key columns are filtered before the aggregation of multiple data versions, whereas metric columns are filtered after the aggregation of multiple data versions.
+- When queries are running, sort key columns are filtered before the aggregation of multiple data versions, whereas metric columns are filtered after the aggregation of multiple data versions.
 Therefore, we recommend that you identify the columns that are frequently used as filter conditions and define these columns as the sort key.
 This way, data filtering can start before the aggregation of multiple data versions to improve query performance.

-- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.
+- Cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table

 ## What to do next